talkingstove/react-redux-aboutus/README.md

 # react-redux-aboutus

-To run locally: (this is assuming basics like you are on a Mac and have Node installed and know how to use it)
+To run locally: (this is assuming basics like you are on a Mac and have Node installed and know how to use it; Windows-compatible build to be added soon)

 run `npm install` from root folder